Podling Project Management Committee (PPMC)

-After 72 hours, Joe Bob should be invited to join the PPMC, using a sample message like this.
+After 72 hours, the PPMC should invite Joe Bob to join it, using message like this.

-Once the proposed member has accepted, a moderator for the PPMC mail list will accept the new member’s subscription request.
+Once the proposed member has accepted, a moderator for the PPMC mail list accepts the new member’s subscription request.

-The new member should be directed to this page for PPMC membership information.
+Direct the new member to this page for PPMC membership information.

-At times, it may be desirable to add a new mentor to a podling.
-Under all circumstances, a mentor must be an IPMC member.
+At times, it may be desirable to add a mentor to a podling.
+A mentor must be an IPMC member.
 People who are not IPMC members can still help out in an informal capacity.

 IPMC members are free to volunteer to mentor a podling.
 To do so, they should mail the podling stating their intentions.
 The podling should then decide whether it wants to add the mentor.
 If the Podling decides to add the mentor, it should do so in the Whimsy Podling Roster.

-If a podling is in a position where they feel they need a new mentor, they can drop a mail on the general incubator mailing list to try to recruit a new mentor.
+If a podling is in a position where they feel they need a new mentor, they can drop an email on the general incubator email list to try to recruit a one.

 Removing a mentor

 Occasionally it may be necessary to remove a mentor who has been too busy to participate or who has gone silent.
-After discussing it with the PPMC you can have someone with access (another mentor) remove them via Whimsy.
+After discussing it with the PPMC you can have someone with access (another mentor) remove the mentor via Whimsy.

 PPMC and Binding Votes

 The only time when a PPMC member’s vote is binding is for the addition of new PPMC members and committers.
-Release votes are only binding to IPMC members.
+Release votes are only binding for IPMC members.

-The binding status of a person’s vote is not related to the mailing list that the vote is occurring on.
+The binding status of a person’s vote is not related to the email list that the vote occurs on.